fufu70/HackStetson-Vagrant-NodeJS/README.md

 ```

-Once we've added all of that to the "setup.sh" file we go into the Vagrantfile to define the startup script for our LAMP environment:
+Once we've added all of that to the "setup.sh" file we go into the Vagrantfile to define the startup script for our NodeJS environment:

 ```
 Vagrant.configure(2) do |config|